ietf-wg-dult/threat-model/draft-delano-dult-threat-model.md

   - Connected cars.
   - User accounts for cloud services or social media.

-TODO What levels of access to resources or expertise might be defined out of scope? *MD: I'd argue nation-state level decryption (i.e. extremely high level of experise and resources) might be out of scope on the attacker end, but we would still want to ensure protections even in scenarios of low expertise/access to resources/technological safeguards on the victim side.*
+### Attack Profiles

+Attackers with nation-state level expertise and resources who deploy custom or altered tracking tags to bypass protocol safeguards or jailbreak a victim end-device (e.g. smartphone) are considered out of scope.

+### Victim Profiles

+N/A

 # Design Considerations

-As discussed in the {{security-considerations}}, unwanted location tracking can involve a variety of attacker, victim, and tracking tag profiles.
+As discussed in {{security-considerations}}, unwanted location tracking can involve a variety of attacker, victim, and tracking tag profiles.
 A successful implementation to preventing unwanted location tracking would:

-- Include a variety of approaches to address different scenarios, including active scanning for devices, along with passive notifications
+- Include a variety of approaches to address different scenarios, including active and passive scanning and notifications or sounds
-- Account for scenarios in which the attacker has high expertise, proximity, and/or access to resources within the scope defined elsewhere in this document
+- Account for scenarios in which the attacker has high expertise, proximity, and/or access to resources within the scope defined in {{what-is-in-scope}} and {{what-is-out-of-scope}}
-- Account for scenarios in which the victim has low expertise, access to resources, and/or access to technological safeguards
+- Account for scenarios in which the victim has low expertise, access to resources, and/or access to technological safeguards within the scope defined in {{what-is-in-scope}} and {{what-is-out-of-scope}}
-- Avoid privacy compromises for the tag owner when protecting against unwanted location tracking
+- Avoid privacy compromises for the tag owner when protecting against unwanted location tracking using tracking tags

-TODO Do we want to be more specific here?
-For example, discussing example scenarios or test cases to evaluate outside of those included in {{security-considerations}}?

 # IANA Considerations